johnalison/WorkingPhilosophy/BookNotes/OurOrientalHeritage.md

 # Our Oriental Heritage (Will Durant)

-- Man differs from beast on by education, which can be defined as the technique of transmitting civilization.
+- Man differs from beast by education, which can be defined as the technique of transmitting civilization.

 - Let us, before we die, gather up our heritage, and offer it to our children.

 - The moment man begins to think about tomorrow he passes out of the Garden of Eden into the vale of anxiety; the pale cast of worry settles down upon him, greed is sharpened, property begins, and the good cheer of the "thoughtless" native disappears.

+  #WhoWeAre #Buddhism

 - Most of history is guessing, the rest is prejudice.

+  #History

 - Property was the mother, war the father, of the state

 - Power, like taxes, succeeds best when it is invisible and indirect.

+  #Leadership

 - Custom gives the same stability to the group that heredity and instinct give to the species, and habit to the individual.
-It is the routine that keeps men sane; for if there were no grooves along which thought and action might move with unconscious ease, the mind would be perpetually hesitant, and would soon take refuge in lunacy. #WhoWeAre
+It is the routine that keeps men sane; for if there were no grooves along which thought and action might move with unconscious ease, the mind would be perpetually hesitant, and would soon take refuge in lunacy.

+  #WhoWeAre

 - Liberty is a luxury of security; the free individual is a product and mark of civilization.